vmleon/oci-fe-be-devops/README.md

 terraform plan -out resources.tfplan
 ```

-Apply the infrastructure, with auto approval:
+Apply the infrastructure, based on the plan from the previous step:
 ```
 terraform apply resources.tfplan
 ```